ma662/Word-Guess-Game/README.md

 # Word-Guess-Game

-Simple word-guessing game developed using JavaScript.
+Simple 8-ball themed word-guessing game utilizing html and css that is powered by JavaScript.